HomeWasp classificationExpeditionsLinksFigWebBiodiversity ExplorerPermits

 Credits

-Photographs © Simon van Noort (Iziko Museums of Cape Town)
+Photographs © Simon van Noort (Iziko Museums of South Africa)

-Web page development by Simon van Noort (Iziko South African Museum)
+Web author Simon van Noort (Iziko South African Museum)